 Central Station Area

-Experience Utrecht Central Station, one of Hollands largest public transport terminals.
-And learn more about the architecture and city planning of the large urban renewal program around it on this walking tour Central Station Area.
+Experience Utrecht Central Station, one of the largest public transport terminals in the Netherlands, and learn more about the impressive architecture and dynamic city planning of the area.

 In 2002 the population of Utrecht chose by referendum for the transformation of the central station area.
-Goal was not only to transform Netherlands busiest and most connected railway station to one with more capacity, but also to connect the area with the historical inner city.
-The inner city, the shopping mall Hoog Catharijne and exhibition hall Jaarbeurs were poorly conneted due to road and railway infrastructure.
-By reshaping public space in favor of bikes and pedestians, by building renewal and adding new functions in the area, Utrecht’s city center expanded beyond Central Station meeting the needs and growth of future Utrecht.
+Goal was not only to transform Netherlands busiest railway station to one with more capacity, but also to connect the area with the historical inner city.
+By reshaping public space in favour of bikes and pedestians, restoring the historic canal and by adding new buildings and functions, Utrecht’s city center expanded beyond Central Station meeting the needs and the expanding city.

 Number of participants

-The maximum number of participants for a walking tour is 20.
-You can easily book one of more extra tours for extra participants.
-Please mention the total number of participants at the application form and we define the number of guides needed.
+The number of participants for this tour is at least 10 and has a maximum of 20.
+You can book extra guides if you exceed this number.
+Please mention the total number of participants at the application form and we suggest the number of guides needed.

-You can book a tour via the application form, see link below:
+You can book a tour by filling out the application form: